egoist6/openhab-addons/bundles/org.openhab.automation.jsscripting/README.md

 Note that `event` object is only available when the UI based rule was triggered by an event and is not manually run!
 Trying to access `event` on manual run does not work (and will lead to an error), use `this.event` instead (will be `undefined` in case of manual run).

-When you use "Item event" as trigger (i.e. "[item] received a command", "[item] was updated", "[item] changed"), there is additional context available for the action in a variable called `event`.
+When you use "Item event" as trigger (i.e. "[item] received a command", "[item] was updated", "[item] changed") or a trigger channel fires, there is additional context available for the action in a variable called `event`.

 This table gives an overview over the `event` object for most common trigger types: